Posting Number: 0601101

 Duration of Position: Full Time

 Pay Rate: Commensurate with experience and qualifications.

-Job Summary/Basic Function: Processes incoming archival and special collections materials using current national standards, creates online finding aids and MARC records, manages university archives additions, including online records and assists patrons with library research in person, by mail, e-mail and telephone.
+Under general direction, this position is responsible for processing incoming archival and special collections materials using current national standards, creates online finding aids and MARC records, manages university archives additions, including online records and assists patrons with library research in person, by mail, e-mail and telephone.

 Work Hours: Flexible scheduling required.
 Evenings and weekends may be necessary.

 Special Instructions to Applicants: Texas A&M University-San Antonio (TAMU-SA) is a new comprehensive university in the established Texas A&M University System serving students from a culturally diverse and largely non-traditional population.
 The university was created to address the educational needs in South San Antonio and surrounding areas.
 The current enrollment is approximately 6,500.